ghc/ghc/hadrian/README.md

 #### Expressions

 Hadrian expressions are used extensively for specifying build settings.
-For an explaination of how they work, see the [documentation](doc/expressions.md).
+For an explanation of how they work, see the [documentation](doc/expressions.md).

 #### User settings